General FAQs

 Is it possible to have different environments like production, staging, and review environments in Conductor?

-Yes, our clusters can be configured directly from the cloud portal as per your requirements.
-Our typical customers have production, UAT, and development environments.Do you have any restrictions regarding the processing of medical data?
+Yes, the clusters can be configured directly according to your requirements and can have production, UAT, and development environments.Do you have any restrictions regarding the processing of medical data?

 We offer deployment models that include running the entire workload from a customer's isolated cloud account, which is audited for compliance like HIPAA.
 Additionally, we can provision on-prem clusters that operate outside of a cloud stack.From a latency perspective, is it realistic to facilitate a use case where a user's journey on a website is determined by pulling data from various endpoints, evaluating the results against predefined rules, and dynamically redirecting the user to different pages based on the assessed outcomes?